roberttwomey/heraklean-python/README.md

 # heraklean-python
-Python code for laptop for Cleaning the Stables WOW 2023
+Python code for laptop for Cleaning the Stables WOW 2023.
+Mostly driving the offboarding.

+Server -- Printer -- User